A Tale of Two Homeschool Room Ideas

 Each student had desk space and a handwriting strip.
 I even had alphabet cards for the wall.
 It was picture perfect.

 I made these desks out of some scrapbooking organizers I found at a craft store.
-When they were on sale for half off, they were a much better deal that the filing cabinet style desks that I was desiring from Pottery Barn Kids (the whole thing was over $1000 less).
+When they were on sale for half off, they were a much better deal than the filing cabinet style desks that I was desiring from Pottery Barn Kids (the whole thing was over $1000 less).

-I LOVED this space because it kept all of the kid’s supplies, notebooks, and projects organized.The alphabet cards were from Veritas Press (they come as part of the Phonics Museum).
+I LOVED this space because it kept all of the kids’ supplies, notebooks, and projects organized.
+The alphabet cards were from Veritas Press, which comes as part of the Phonics Museum.
 They feature beautiful and authentic works of art.
-We painted a blue rectangle on the wall and put up cork board squares to feature the children’s art work.
+We painted a blue rectangle on the wall and put up corkboard squares to feature the children’s artwork.
 The center board is also cork board covered with some red fabric.
-On the center board you will find our schedule and several pictures of the missionary families that we pray for.
+On the center board, you will find our schedule and several pictures of the missionary families that we pray for.

-I absolutely loved this schoolroom and it worked beautifully for a few years.
+I absolutely loved this schoolroom, and it worked beautifully for a few years.
 Then we moved.
 The new house did not have space for a schoolroom.
-By this time in my homeschooling journey I had begun to learn that school worked well mixed with everyday life.
+By this time in my homeschooling journey, I had begun to learn that school worked well mixed with everyday life.
 I wanted to wash dishes while supervising a math lesson or bake muffins while calling spelling words.
-More and more I was finding that school was being carried into the kitchen.
+More and more, I was finding that school was being carried into the kitchen.

 Multi-Functional Room

 Our home is small with the living room, dining room, and kitchen all within a few feet of each other.
 So I bought the IKEA Kallax shelf and used it to divide the dining room and the living room.
-The kids enjoy reading on the couch or on a soft pillow in the corner.
+The kids enjoy reading on the couch or a soft pillow in the corner.
 The computer is in full view, so I can both monitor and be of assistance.

-This is the dinning room area.
+This is the dining room area.
 I converted it to office space.
 To the left is an eat-in kitchen where the children do table work when needed.
 To the right is the living room with the couch and computer.
 This center space is where I spend a lot of time.
-From this chair I can see what most everyone is doing at any given time.
+From this chair, I can see what most everyone is doing at any given time.
 I can offer assistance when needed or redirect a child who has gotten off task.

 Most of our materials are stored in the IKEA cube on the right.
-It has 25 cubes of 12×12 space.The magazine files are the perfect place to store curriculum.
-I have one for each subject, plus any as needed topics.
-On the second row far right, you will see 3 binders.
+It has 25 cubes, each with a 12×12 space.
+The magazine files are the perfect place to store curriculum.
+I have one for each subject, plus any as-needed topics.
+On the second row, far right, you will see three binders.
 These binders are annual notebooks.
 Each child makes one for each grade level.

 Also in this space is my desk and another computer that the kids can use.
 This comes in very handy as we use computer programs for much of our school curriculum.
 (The laundry basket is a temporary fix, I haven’t found a table in the right price range yet!)

 I love the new schoolroom.
 It fits our needs very well.
-I do find that I have to store materials that we aren’t currently using in a closet downstairs to free up cubes space in our school area.
+I do find that I have to store materials that we aren’t currently using in a closet downstairs to free up cube space in our school area.
 This rarely causes a problem.
 I love that we can cuddle on the couch and read together or that I can finish up the lunch dishes while supervising math.

 If you’d like even more specifics as to the details of what we put on our bookshelves, I wrote a post detailing what we put in each cubby.
 You can check out those homeschool room ideas by clicking here.